-Does the SRL team bring diverse and inclusive perspectives and experiences to the proposed SRL activities and demonstrate a successful track record for promoting and valuing diversity, equity and inclusion (DEI)?
+Does the SRL team bring diverse and inclusive perspectives and experience to the proposed SRL activities and demonstrate a successful track record for promoting and valuing diversity, equity and inclusion (DEI)?

-Is ancestral and sex diversity in offered stem cell-based models scientifically well supported, and does it promote applicability of research and educational outcomes to diverse populations?
+Is ancestral and sex diversity in offered stem cell-based models scientifically well supported, and does it promote applicability of research outcomes to diverse populations?